From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Your contract should contain reasonable notice periods that you or your employer can give each other.
 There are minimum periods of notice required by law, which are:

-However, your contract may specify longer periods of notice that you would need to give if you were resigning, or your employer would need to give you if they were dismissing you (and these longer notice periods would apply), and you can choose to agree to waive your rights to give/receive the full notice period, or agree to accept a payment in lieu of taking the full notice period.
+However, your contract may specify longer periods of notice that you would need to give if you were resigning, or your employer would need to give you if they were dismissing you (and these longer notice periods would apply).
+You can choose to agree to waive your rights to give/receive the full notice period, or agree to accept a payment in lieu of taking the full notice period.

-If you resign with immediate effect and refuse to work your full notice period, you will be technically in breach of contract (unless your employer has acted in a way towards you that represents a fundamental breach of contract) and your employer can refuse to accept your resignation and does not need to pay you if you refuse to work.
+If you resign with immediate effect and refuse to work your full notice period, you’ll technically be in breach of contract (unless your employer has acted in a way towards you that represents a fundamental breach of contract).
+In this instance, your employer can refuse to accept your resignation and does not need to pay you if you refuse to work.
 The Courts do not have the authority to compel an employee to work for an employer, however the Employer could apply for an injunction to prevent you from working for a competitor during the outstanding part of the notice period.
-An Employer could also sue the employee for breach of contract, but this is very unlikely due the expense involved.
+An Employer could also sue the employee for breach of contract, but this is very unlikely due to the expense involved.
 Your Employer may also refuse to provide a reference for you to any future Employers.

-If you are dismissed without being given the proper notice you are required to be given by your Employer (the legal minimum or your contractual notice, whichever applies) your length of service is calculated by adding on the legal notice you should have been given – when you are working out how long you have worked for your Employer.
-However, if you are calculating your service to make an Employment Tribunal claim, (for unfair dismissal for example) your employment is treated as ending on the day you were dismissed (i.e. you need to include the notice period you are entitled to within the 3 month time limit you have to make a Tribunal claim).
+If you are dismissed without being given the proper notice you are required to by your Employer (the legal minimum or your contractual notice, whichever applies), your length of service is calculated by adding on the legal notice you should have been given – when you are working out how long you have worked for your Employer.
+However, if you are calculating your service to make an Employment Tribunal claim (for unfair dismissal for example), your employment is treated as ending on the day you were dismissed (i.e. you need to include the notice period you are entitled to within the 3 month time limit you have to make a Tribunal claim).

 In Newcastle Upon Tyne NHS Foundation Trust v Haywood 2017, the Court of Appeal looked at when notice of termination was effective.
-The Employer had given notice to the employee while she was away on holiday – by e-mailing her husband and posting the letter by recorded delivery and normal post.
+The Employer had given notice to the employee while she was away on holiday – by emailing her husband and posting the letter by recorded delivery and normal post.
 The contract did not contain any terms setting out when notice would take effect.
-The Court felt the employer was not authorised to communicate with the husband and as the employee did not read the letter until she returned home, the date the termination took effect was the date she personally read the letter. (the date was significant for Haywood because she was turning 50 which would have entitled her to a higher pension).
+The Court felt the employer was not authorised to communicate with the husband and that, since the employee did not read the letter until she returned home, the date the termination took effect was the date she personally read the letter.
+The date was significant for Haywood because she was turning 50, which would have entitled her to a higher pension.

 If you do not have a notice period in your Fixed Term contract and it is ended early, this may be a breach of contract and you may be able to claim damages.

-For more details about Fixed Term Contracts ending please see our new article on Fixed Term Contracts here.
-And for details about being employed on a Fixed Term contract during maternity leave please see here.
+For more details about Fixed Term Contracts ending, please see our new article on Fixed Term Contracts here.
+For details about being employed on a Fixed Term contract during maternity leave, please see here.

 You may feel that you have no choice and are being forced to resign and claim constructive dismissal.

-This may happen if you feel a serious incident has happened at work and you have been treated sufficiently badly and you are unable to continue working for your employer, so you terminate your employment in response to your employers treatment of you – e.g.
+This may happen if you feel a serious incident has occured at work, you’ve been treated sufficiently poorly and are unable to continue working for your employer, so you terminate your employment in response to your employers treatment of you – e.g.